nodejs/security-wg/vuln/REAMDE.md

 ```
 Where `<ID>` is the number used in the name of the json file holding the vulnerability.
 For instance, CVE-2018-3726 can be referred as `NSWG-COR-374`.

+## Usage

+Multiple CVE numbers can be assigned to one single NSWG report.
+Therefore,
+NSWGs should always be favored against any other system when referring to a Node.js core
+or ecosystem vulnerability.